cesarvr/keycloak-bible-openshift/modifying-keycloak-cfg/README.md

      <distributed-cache name="authenticationSessions" mode="SYNC" owners="2"/>
       ...
 ```

-Here we bumped the sessions owner to ``2``, this affect the resiliency of our cluster against accidents, but there is a catch, we are dealing with containers here, so making this small update is not trivial.
+In OpenShift we are dealing with immutable containers that can get destroyed without notice, so we need to look for a elegant way to apply this change.

 <a name="update"/>

-## Updating Configuration File
+## How To Update The Configuration File

 ### Using ConfigMap